Glossary

 Hermaphrodite

-(Noun) A previously used term for individuals with atypical sex anatomy that dates to the 14th century.
-The term hermaphrodite is no longer in use and considered offensive by many, due to its longtime association with the view that persons with atypical sex development are inherently problematic.
+(Noun) A term previously used for individuals with atypical sex anatomy that dates to the 14th century.
+The term hermaphrodite is no longer in use and is considered offensive to intersex individuals due to its longtime association with the view that persons with atypical sex development are inherently problematic.
 Learn More

 Heteroflexible